darryltgm/hassio_addons/README.md

     https://github.com/darryltgm/hassio_addons

 The repository includes one add-on::

-- **acurite2mqtt** is a beta release that uses uses a SDR to connect Acurite Weather Sensors to Home Assistant
+- **sdr2mqtt** is a beta release that uses SDR to connect any RF device that is supported by the RTL_433 project and push them to Home Assistant